Waitsnake/CVD_Stuff/README.md

 Machado provides physiologically motivated severity levels and generally produces stronger color shifts.

-In practice this often results in stronger DCK18L corrections and increased color separation.
+In practice this often results in stronger DCK corrections and increased color separation.

 Some users may prefer this behavior in accessibility-focused workflows or situations where maximum distinguishability is desired.